orsonteodoro/gcf2/profiles/gaming/README.md

         1.35 at this time because of the high likelihood of runtime failure.
         The 4.00 tolerance represents the idealistic value but currently not easily attainable.
-Instead of applying it systemwide, it is preferred to apply it per-package and importantly have a plan B backup plan(s) to undo the damage, then do manual integration testing.
+Instead of applying it systemwide, it is preferred to apply it per-package and importantly have a plan B and plan C backup plans to undo the damage, then do manual integration testing.

     [2] It is recommended to set CFLAGS_HARDENED_DISABLED=1 and RUSTFLAGS_HARDENED_DISABLED=1 instead.